tobyf93/bsm-todo/README.md

   </div>, document.getElementsByClassName('todoapp')[0]);
 ```

-Here we are identifying the placeholder element that is in `src/index.html:10` and injecting a JSX element into it.
+Here we are targetting the placeholder element that is in `src/index.html:10` and injecting a JSX element into it.
 What we get as a result is a Hello World! example:

 ![alt text](https://github.com/tobyf93/bsm-todo/blob/master/images/helloWorld.png)